jeremyzilar/mada/_pages/the-site.md

 %}

 Before this was a campus, the Brunns Military Hospital in World War II was located here, treating survivors - including survivors of the Bataan Death March.
 These barracks also served as a first home for the Institute for American Indian Arts (IAIA).

+{% include common/image.html
+  size="md"
+  src="/assets/images/last-barracks.jpeg"
+  alt="The last remaining military barracks and last remnant of this important history are in great structural condition and will become MAKE Santa Fe makerspace and Youthworks ecological and construction training spaces!" caption="The last remaining military barracks and last remnant of this important history are in great structural condition and will become MAKE Santa Fe makerspace and Youthworks ecological and construction training spaces!"
+%}

 ### Visual Arts Center